ToBlick/cs101/slides/object-orientation.md

 ## Concept

-No university course would pass the censors unless it mentioned at least one set of immutable laws students must memorize despite their better judgment.
+No university course can exist unless it mentioned at least one set of immutable laws students must memorize despite their better judgment.

 --